net-lisias-kspu/ContractConfigurator/Parameters.md

         //title =
     }

-#### ReturnFrom
+#### VesselHasVisited
-**_NEW!_** The ReturnFrom parameter requires a player to go to a celestial body and return safely.
+**_NEW!_** The VesselHasVisited parameter requires a player to go to visit a celestial body under specific circumstances.

-    // Return from a place and situation
+    // Go to a place and situation
     PARAMETER
     {
-        name = ReturnFrom1
+        name = VesselHasVisited1
-        type = ReturnFrom
+        type = VesselHasVisited

-        // The target to return from.
-If not specified will defaulted from the
+        // The target to visit.
+If not specified will defaulted from the contract. targetBody = Mun
-        // Contract.
-        targetBody = Mun

         // The situation.
 Valid values from KSPAchievements.ReturnFrom